What Is A Nominal Christian?

 From this moment, come into my life Lord Jesus & take full control of my life.
 I want to follow You Jesus and I want to follow Your ways.
 Save me and from today, make me the person You want me to be.

-I receive You right now.
-I make You my Lord and Saviour from this day.
+I receive You Lord Jesus right now by faith.
+I make You my Lord and Savior – Amen”

 Have you accepted & believed in Jesus Christ as a result of reading this article.
 If so please acknowledge by clicking the “I Have Accepted Jesus Christ” button below